mrcavalcanti/mosaicoo/docs/sources/alerting/notifications/_index.md

 ## Add new specific policy

-1. In the Grafana menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
+1. In the Mosaicoo menu, click the **Alerting** (bell) icon to open the Alerting page listing existing alerts.
 1. Click **Notification policies**.
 1. From the **Alertmanager** dropdown, select an Alertmanager.
-By default, the Grafana Alertmanager is selected.
+By default, the Mosaicoo Alertmanager is selected.
 1. To add a top level specific policy, go to the **Specific routing** section and click **New specific policy**.
 1. In **Matching labels** section, add one or more rules for matching alert labels.
 For more information, see ["Labels and label matchers"]({{< relref "../fundamentals/annotation-label/labels-and-label-matchers.md" >}}).
 1. In **Contact point**, add the [contact point]({{< relref "../contact-points/_index.md" >}}) to send notification to if alert matches only this specific policy and not any of the nested policies.